 - ABC (Always Be Coding).
 The more you code, the better you’ll get — it’s that simple.
 By coding, you’re practicing.
 But the best practice is focused practice.
 Have goals in mind, explore new areas, and challenge yourself.
 Over time, you should develop a portfolio of both unfinished and finished projects.
 GitHub is a great place to put this portfolio on display, but just having an eclectic body of work is huge.

 - Master at least one multi-paradigm language.
 Mastering a language gives you a great sense of perspective.
 To do this, you must write a lot of code, read a lot more, and learn the gotchas and best practices.
 Ideally the language has a vibrant community, runs a lot of production code and is reasonably en vogue.
 Some good candidates are C#, C++, Java, PHP, Python, and Ruby.

 There’s a famous leading question that C++ interviewers like to ask other C++ programming candidates, “On a scale of 1-10, 10 being the highest, how would you rank your knowledge of C++?”
 I hate this question.
-And god help anyone who answers a 9-10, because the claws will come out.
-Bjarne Stroustrap himself would rate himself probably an 8 or less.
+And god help anyone who answers a 9-10, because Bjarne Stroustrap once said he would rate himself an 8.
 The language is simply too complex, too rich, and has evolved too much over time.
 I digress.